niiknow/lambda-template/README.md

 * Create your own jsfiddle, codepen, plunkr, etc...

 ## Engine
 Default engine is nunjucks; otherwise, just install additional engines and pass engine name and configuration in api call.
-This library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines  We've also installed doTjs engine to demonstrate how it can be done in the unit test.
+We've also installed doTjs engine to demonstrate how it can be done in the unit test.

 ### Why nunjucks?
 * Unlike liquid/tinylinquid in javascript, nunjucks is actively being develop, support, and is popular.